videolan/vlc-ios/README.md

     Add `-n` if you want to use you own VLC repository for VLCKit (See [VLCKit README.md](https://code.videolan.org/videolan/VLCKit/blob/master/README.md)).

-3. Replace the MobileVLCKit.framework with the one you just build.
+3. Replace the MobileVLCKit.framework with the one you just built.

     Inside your vlc-ios folder, after a `pod update`, do: